mhpob/FaaSr_workshop/README.md

 ## Configure the FaaSr secrets file with your GitHub token

-Open the file named faasr_env in the editor.
-You need to enter your GitHub token here: replace the string "REPLACE_WITH_YOUR_GITHUB_TOKEN" with your GitHub PAT, and save this file.
+Open the file named "faasr_env" in a editor.
+You need to paste your GitHub token here: replace the string "REPLACE_WITH_YOUR_GITHUB_TOKEN" with your GitHub PAT, and save this file.

-The secrets file stores all credentials you use for FaaSr.
-You will notice that this file has the pre-populated credentials (secret key, access key) to access the Minio "play" bucket.
+This secrets file stores all the credentials we will use for this FaaSr workflow.
+You will notice that this file has some pre-populated credentials (secret key, access key) to access the Minio "play" bucket.

 ## Configure the FaaSr JSON workflow

-Head over to files tab and open `neon_workflow.json`.
-This is where we will decide the workflow for our project.
-Replace YOUR_GITHUB_USERNAME with your actual github username in the username of ComputeServer section.
-A workflow has been configured for you, shown in the image attached below.
-For more information, please refer to [this schema](https://github.com/FaaSr/FaaSr-package/blob/main/schema/FaaSr.schema.json).
+Head over to files tab and open the `neon_workflow.json` file.
+This file stores the workflow configuration.
+Replace "YOUR_GITHUB_USERNAME" with your github username in the username of ComputeServer section.
+A workflow has already been configured for you, shown in the image attached below.
+For additional information, please refer to [this schema](https://github.com/FaaSr/FaaSr-package/blob/main/schema/FaaSr.schema.json).

 ![image](https://github.com/user-attachments/assets/da1f0143-9387-431c-b466-818ddd943d67)

 ### Workflow Pipeline
 1. getData - Invoke function:
-    - Download and process aquatic dataset and upload it to S3
+    - Downloads and processes an aquatic dataset and uploads it to S3
-    - This function will act as the starting point for our workflow, invoking both oxygenForecastRandomWalk and temperatureForecastRandomWalk next.
+    - This function is the starting point for our workflow, which simultaneously invokes oxygenForecastRandomWalk and temperatureForecastRandomWalk next.
 2. The following two functions will run simultaneously:

    a. oxygenForecastRandomWalk
-     - Use the filtered dataset to create Oxygen forecast using RandomWalk method and upload it to S3
+     - Uses the processed dataset to create oxygen forecast using the RandomWalk method and uploads it to S3
-     - Invoke combined forecast next.
+     - Invokes combined forecast next.

     b.temperatureForecastRandomWalk
-     - Use the filtered dataset to create Temperature forecast using RandomWalk method and upload it to S3
+     - Uses the processed dataset to create temperature forecast using RandomWalk method and uploads it to S3
-     - Invoke combined forecast next.
+     - Invokes combined forecast next.
- 3. combineForecastRandomWalk:
+ 4. combineForecastRandomWalk:
-    - Download the 2 forecasts file from S3 to generate a combined forecast and store it in S3
+    - Downloads the generated forecast files from S3, combines them to store the final combined forecast on S3
-    - This function doesn't invoke any function after, meaning this is the end of our workflow.
+    - This function marks the end of the workflow

 ## Register and invoke the simple workflow with GitHub Actions